mapr-demos/gess/README.md

 showing a withdrawal in [Spain](https://www.google.com/maps/preview#!q=37%C2%B0+39.850'%2C+-5%C2%B0+58.477'), the data has been re-formatted for readability reasons.
 In fact, each transaction spans a single line and is terminated by a `\n`.

+Further note that `dummy_gess_sink.sh` both echoes the received values on screen and logs them in a file with the name  `dummy_gess_sink.log`.

 ## Data